beartype/beartype/README.rst

 amortizing the cost of checking items across calls.

-Formally, ``beartype`` exploits the well-known `coupon collector's problem`_ applied to abstract trees of nested type hints.
+Formally, ``beartype`` exploits the well-known `coupon collector's problem`_ as applied to abstract trees of nested type hints.
 Let:

 * ``E(T)`` be the expected number of calls needed to check all items of a container containing only non-container items (i.e., containing *no* nested